aisabel/Java-ExcercisesAndConcepts/README.md

 <p align="justified">This java repository contains concepts and practical examples and some common excercises.
 This is java pure.</br></br>
 As <b>Test Automation Engineer</b>, there are many possibilities to use java combined with different frameworks, like Cucumber, RestAssured, JUnit, TestNG, Serenity, etc.</br></br>
   The reason to <b>share</b>? to help any tester/developer who wants to learn java from the very basic point of view.👩‍🏫 </br>
-  So if it was usefull for you, give it a star 🌟 </br></br>
+  So if it is usefull for you as it is for me, give it a star 🌟 </br></br>
-  Also this repo was created to optimize my <b>own interview process</b> whenever people ask to showcase this kind of excercises instead of request again.
+  Also this repo was created to optimize my <b>own interview process</b> whenever people ask to showcase this kind of exercises instead of request again.
 Did you get the hint? 😉  </br></p>

   <h2>Architecture folder structure</h2>